Boston Wedding Photographer - What to collect for your photographer the morning of your wedding day

 Depending on the amount of items you have, styling and photographing flat-lays can take anywhere from 30 minutes to an hour, which is something to keep in mind when you book a photographer by the hour.
 I’ll usually shoot all your detailed flat-lays while you’re both getting ready or the day after your wedding.

-I approach flat-lays like any other situation — with intention and simplicity.
 I bring styling boards and items like ring boxes, silk ribbon, and vintage stamps with me to every wedding.
 I start by compiling larger groups, then I slowly take away items until I end up with individual silhouettes.
 I do this 1-3 times until all your special items have been photographed.
 It’s best for one person to have the majority of these items (usually the bride), so I don’t have to run back and fourth.

 You can use the list below as a good starting point/check list for what to collect for your wedding photographer!